 Dr Olga Tabachnikova, The Director of The Vladimir Vysotsky Centre for Russian Studies: Olga is a Reader in Russian at the University of Central Lancashire.
 She has twin background, with two PhDs, respectively in Mathematics and Franco-Russian Studies.
 She has previously held positions and was involved in research projects on Russian literature and culture at a number of other institutions, including the Universities of Bath and Bristol (UK), the University of Trier (Germany) and the Sorbonne (France).
 Her main area of expertise encompasses both classical and contemporary Russian culture (from the 19th century to the present) with the main focus on cultural and literary history and the history of ideas.
 Olga has published extensively in the field of Russian Studies, and is also an author of two books of poetry (in Russian).
 Read Olga's full profile

-UK: University of Central Lancashire, University of St Andrews; Russia: Central Economic-Mathematical Institute of the Russian Academy of Sciences, Institute of Art Education and Cultural Studies of the Russian Academy of Education, Maxim Gorky Institute of World Literature of the Russian Academy of Sciences; Belgium: Catholic University of Leuven, Antwerp Sint-Andries Campus (International Interdisciplinary Collaborative Project Intimate, literary and public representations of Truth: a comparative survey of British and Russian responses to the Great War)
+UK: University of Central Lancashire, University of St Andrews; Russia: State Institute for Art Studies; Central Economic-Mathematical Institute of the Russian Academy of Sciences, Institute of Art Education and Cultural Studies of the Russian Academy of Education, Maxim Gorky Institute of World Literature of the Russian Academy of Sciences; Belgium: Catholic University of Leuven, Antwerp Sint-Andries Campus (International Interdisciplinary Collaborative Project Intimate, literary and public representations of Truth: a comparative survey of British and Russian responses to the Great War)

 The St Petersburg State University (International Collaborative Project: The Impact of Chekhov’s prose on World Literature)

-‘World Literatures and Cinemas Research Cluster’ – collaboration with the School of Humanities and Social Sciences; organising a series of conferences and symposia.
+‘World Literatures and Cinemas Research Cluster’ – collaboration with the School of Humanities, Language and Global Studies; organising a series of conferences and symposia.

 We are planning to produce